autumn-mck/autumn-mck/README.md

 ### Projects

-I've made quite a few projects over the years, with most of them now hosted here on github.
-You can also read more about them at https://mck.is/projects/
+I've made quite a few projects over the years, with most of them now hosted here on github You can also read more about them at https://mck.is/projects/